4d/docs/website/translated_docs/es/ORDA/quickTour.md

 3. Introduzca el nombre de usuario.
 Este nombre será utilizado por el usuario para abrir la base.
 Puede renombrar un usuario en cualquier momento utilizando el comando **Renombrar** del menú contextual, o utilizando los atajos Alt+clic (Windows) u Opción+clic (macOS), o haciendo dos veces clic en el nombre que quiera cambiar.

 4. To enter a password for the user, click the **Edit...** button in the user properties area and enter the password twice in the dialog box.
-You can use up to 15 alphanumeric characters for a password.
+Puede utilizar hasta 15 caracteres alfanuméricos para una contraseña.
 El editor de contraseñas es sensible a las mayúsculas y minúsculas.

 > Users can change their password at any time according to the options in the "Security" page of the database settings, or using the `CHANGE PASSWORD` command.